-If you are an experienced trader and have the risk tolerance to try out trading on margin, SoFi can help.
-With a SoFi margin account, you can increase your buying power, take advantage of more investment opportunities, and potentially increase your returns.
+If you’re an experienced trader and have the risk tolerance to try out trading on margin, consider enabling a SoFi margin account.
+With a SoFi margin account, experienced investors can take advantage of more investment opportunities, and potentially increase returns.
+That said, margin trading is a high-risk endeavor, and using margin loans can amplify losses as well as gains.

 How can you satisfy your margin call in margin trading?